-Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite(s) /Concurrent NUR2900 Capstone 3 45 0 0 90 concurrent with NUR2831C or
+Course ( Course Title Academic Lecture Lab Clinical Outside Pre-requisite(s) Code Credits Hours Hours Hours Hours /Concurrent NUR2900 ( Capstone 3 45 0 0 90 All required courses in the Professional program & concurrent with NUR2831C or NUR2467C

 This course synthesizes nursing concepts in preparation for graduation readiness.
 The Capstone review is based on a modulated learning environment offering flexibility and accessibility around the student's experience ending with a proctored weekly exam.
 Students are given weekly content assessment for eight weeks.
 The assessments are designed to provide assessment data regarding a student's knowledge in specific areas and identify potential gaps in knowledge for further review under the guidance of a Registered Nurse with a Master or Higher degree in nursing.
 The ATI eight-week capstone review is delivered followed by an introduction to Virtual ATI and then a three-day ATI Live Review for NCLEX-RN prep.